butfirstchai.com

 Jump to Recipe

-A south Indian style chickpea and potato curry with tamarind extract served with a bowl of warm rice is naturally gluten-free and vegan curry.
-A recipe very close to my heart is from my favourite Kasargod family in Khobar.
+This South Indian-style chickpea tamarind curry is best served with a warm bowl of steaming rice.
+The chickpeas are cooked in a ground spice masala and finished with the sweet, tart, sour flavour of tamarind extract.
+A recipe close to my heart from my favourite Kasargod family in Khobar.
 Thank you, UmmRaima.

 chickpea tamarind potato curry

-This chickpea potato curry with no fancy ingredients, no packaged spice blends, no garam masala, no coconut milk, not even onion but will win your tummy!
-Uses the standard pantry spices or are easily available in the market.
-The chickpea and potato are cooked in a sauce that is finished off with the sweet, tart, sour flavour from tamarind extract.
+This chickpea tamarind curry has no fancy ingredients, no packaged spice blends, no garam masala, no coconut milk, not even onion, but it will win your tummy!
+Uses the standard pantry spices, which are easily available in the market.

 chickpeas and potato curry served in a bowl along side white rice

-• Rice flour: Rice flour is added with the spice powders and water to make the curry paste.
-Rice flour acts as a thickener in this curry.
+• Rice flour: Mixed with the spices and water to make a paste; it thickens the curry.

-• Tamarind pulp: Soaked in hot water and strained to get rid of any impurities.
+• Tamarind pulp: Soaked in hot water and strained.

 bowl of rice with chickpea curry